by Mark Nobes, chief editor

 You can play a very authentic Free Pac-Man Game below which should work on all devices!

-Instructions: Simply use the left and right arrow keys to guide Pacman through the maze.
+Instructions: Simply use the left and right arrow keys (or your finger on mobile/android devices) to guide Pacman through the maze.
 Gobble-up all the pills to complete a level.
-Avoid the ghosts at all costs!
-You can temporarily eat the ghosts when you munch one of the larger power pills.

-When it was finally ready, Atari produced 12 million rom cartridges, expecting a high number of sales.
-Initially, the game sold very well, and 7 million copies were shifted making it Atari's best-selling title.
-However, it was critically panned and customers returned the game in their droves!
+When it was finally ready, Atari produced 12 million ROM cartridges, expecting a high number of sales.
+Initially, the game sold very well, and 7 million copies were shifted, making it Atari's best-selling title.
+However, it was critically panned and dubbed "flicker-man" by customers, who returned the game in their droves!